How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 Predictive maintenance can be defined as “maintenance tasks [are] based on condition measurements and performed on the basis of defects before outright failure impacts safety and production”.

-In the case of AMS in manufacturing, maintenance is also planned to take place at times and in ways that will cause the least disruption.
-Modern AMS systems can help achieve this by splitting tasks into smaller jobs, planning staff training to take place during repairs and ordering necessary parts and consumables.
+In the case of industrial asset management in manufacturing, maintenance is also planned to take place at times and in ways that will cause the least disruption.
+Modern IAM systems can help achieve this by splitting tasks into smaller jobs, planning staff training to take place during repairs and ordering necessary parts and consumables.

 Predictive maintenance is all about fitting in necessary repairs and inspections around your work schedule before assets break down.
 It can help you save a sizeable amount of money that would otherwise be lost due to predictable or unpredictable downtime.